ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/wednesday/Intro2R/Intro2R.md

 Topic 7.
 Install packages in R
 ====================================================

-Starting from Bioconductor version 3.8, the installation of packages are recommended to use BiocManager.
+Starting from Bioconductor version 3.8, the installation of packages is recommended to use BiocManager.

 ```{.r .colsel}